AndreaPi/A-Gentle-Intro-Reading-Group/Reading notes.md

 $ doesn't depend on $\alpha$, so it doesn't scale correctly when we change it

 #### 2.3 Conformalizing Bayes
 Not too interesting, except for the **Remarks** where they note that for classification or regression, where it makes sense to talk about coverage, CP is a simple, pragmatic and computationally very efficient way to generate valid prediction sets.
-However, for *structured prediction*, where the output is not just an integer or a real numnber, but it's a complex object (instance segmentation, language modeling, protein folding, multilabel classification, etc.), the concept of coverage is ill-defined, and we must generalize CP to provide distribution-free UQ.
+However, for *structured prediction*, where the output is not just an integer or a real number, but it's a complex object (instance segmentation, language modeling, protein folding, multilabel classification, etc.), the concept of coverage is ill-defined, and we must generalize CP to provide distribution-free UQ.